Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 2: Apply Celsius WG on Carpetgrass

-Once the product is well-mixed in your sprayer, spray the top and bottom of carpetgrass using a fan nozzle setting to get a nice even coating.
+Once the product is well-mixed in your sprayer, spray the top and bottom of the carpetgrass using a fan nozzle setting to get a nice even coating.
 Do not spray to the point of runoff.

-Repeat treatment in these timed intervals until the Carpetgrass has died out.
+Repeat treatment in these timed intervals until the carpetgrass has died out.

 However, do not exceed 0.17 oz (4.8 g) of Celsius WG Herbicide per 1000 sq. ft. in a calendar year.